sukhbir77/ticket-sale-platform-microservices/README.md

 The primary goal of the Online Ticket Store is to provide a flexible, scalable, and maintainable solution for businesses in the entertainment and event industry.
 Whether you're managing ticket sales for concerts, sports events, or theater productions, this microservices architecture ensures a robust foundation for your online ticketing needs.

-### How to Use

-Explore each microservice's folder for specific documentation and instructions on running and deploying that particular service.
-The modular design allows developers to focus on individual components, making it easier to understand, extend, and maintain the system.

-Feel free to contribute, report issues, or enhance existing features to make the Online Ticket Store Microservices project even more powerful and user-friendly.

 ## Technologies Used

 - TypeScript